Ethnic/National Origin Discrimination

 Federal law against ethnic or national origin discrimination does not allow employers with more than 15 employees to use these categories as a basis for hiring, firing, promotion, pay, job training, or any other term, condition, or employment benefit.
 The law does not allow employers to make employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of anyone in certain ethnic groups.
-New York State and New York City law also covers employees working for a company that has more than 4 employees.
+New York State and New York City law also covers employees working for a company that has 4 or more employees.

 Here are some examples of ethnic/national origin discrimination: